 - A student who is regarded as having impairment

 The ADA is a federal law, and colleges and universities are required to make reasonable accommodations to ensure that students with documented disabilities are able to participate in higher education.
-That is, the ADA specifies that students with documented disabilities who apply for services must be granted accommodations which afford the same opportunities for academic success, unless to do so would cause unjustifiable hardship or adversely affect the other students.
+That is, the ADA specifies that students with documented disabilities who apply for services must be granted accommodations which afford the same opportunities for academic success, unless it would cause and undue hardship.

 WHO is eligible?

-- Students with current and valid documentation from a licensed physician, psychologist, or other appropriately qualified specialist.
+- Students with disabilities who have current and valid documentation of their disability from a licensed physician, psychologist, or other appropriately qualified specialist.

 - Students with special circumstances can call us to discuss their situation.

 - Self-Identify to SDSS by completing an Intake Form.

 - Provide SDSS with current documentation (within 3-5 years old) of your disability.

 - Schedule a meeting with SDSS (SDSS@morgan.edu) to engage in the interactive process to discuss your accommodation needs.